syuurio/syuurio/README.md

 ## :woman_technologist: About Me

-:wave: I'm Cleo who makes coding an essential part of life.
+:wave: I’m Cleo, and coding is an essential part of my life.

-- :computer: Currently working as a Frontend Developer in Taiwan.
+- :computer: Currently working as a Web Engineer in Taiwan and seeking international remote opportunities.
-- :mag: Seeking to explore the field not only **FRONTEND** but everything about **WEB**.
+- :mag: Eager to explore new fields in **WEB** development.
-- :hearts: Love thinking and solving problems through coding.
+- :hearts: Passionate about problem-solving through coding.

 ## :pencil2: My Motto
 ```